-✓ Before the Onset of a Wildfire Keep an adequate number of appropriate fire extinguishers in strategic locations (such as near loading docks and waste collection areas) and maintain them properly.
+~ Before the Onset of a Wildfire Maintain gutters, downspouts, roof valleys and keep the 5-ft area around the building foundation free of pine needles, dead leaves and dropped debris such as tree limbs.
+This includes under decks.
+Invite local fire department to review the property for firefighting access and ideas on creating defensible space.
+Inquire of they are an NFPA Firewise USA Community.
+Keep an adequate number of appropriate fire extinguishers in strategic locations (such as near loading docks and waste collection areas) and maintain them properly.
 Train employees on how to use fire extinguishers correctly.
 Consider maintaining a water supply at your facility to control small fires until emergency personnel can arrive.
 You might install a water tank or install hoses and pumps to an existing pond, river or lake.
 Be sure the hoses are long enough and inspect them regularly.
+Train staff on how to use these hoses and operating pumps.
 If your business is located in an area subject to freezing temperatures, be sure that water outlets and pumps are protected.
 If your water pump uses electrical power, consider obtaining a gasoline- or diesel-powered pump or generator in case electricity is cut off during a fire.
 However, be aware of the risk of storing a large quantity of fuel.
 Use an appropriate storage facility that is protected against vehicle impacts and fire.
-Have appropriate tools, such as rakes, axes, saws, buckets, and shovels, available to help control small fires while waiting for emergency personnel to arrive. ✓ During a Wildfire During a Wildfire Close all windows and doors, but do not lock them.
-Turn off HVAC systems.
-Move all upholstered furniture and flammable drapes/curtains away from windows and doors.
-Evacuation orders will often be swift and accurate for affected areas.
-However, if unable to evacuate, stay inside and away from outside walls.
-Close doors, but leave them unlocked in case firefighters require quick access into your area.
+Have appropriate tools, such as rakes, axes, saws, buckets and shovels, available to help control small fires while waiting for emergency personnel to arrive.
+Remove combustibles including high grass and non-irrigated landscaping from the area immediately closest to the building exterior walls (0-5 ft).
+If landscaping is replaced, use noncombustible materials (e.g., gravel, earth, hardscape).
+Close openings to the greatest extent possible: close louvers, doors, windows.
+Install noncombustible shutters if available.
+Shut off electrical power.
+Contact public fire service or private fire brigade if approaching fire is observed or imminent.
+Consider purchasing flame retardant gel/foam products and apply to any combustible building exterior walls.
 Close all windows and doors, but do not lock them.
 Turn off HVAC systems.
 Move all upholstered furniture and flammable drapes/curtains away from windows and doors.
 Evacuation orders will often be swift and accurate for affected areas.
 However, if unable to evacuate, stay inside and away from outside walls.
-Close doors, but leave them unlocked in case Close all windows and doors, but do not lock them.
-Turn off HVAC systems.
-Move all upholstered furniture and flammable drapes/curtains away from windows and doors.
-Evacuation orders will often be swift and accurate for affected areas.
-However, if unable to evacuate, stay inside and away from outside walls.
 Close doors, but leave them unlocked in case firefighters require quick access into your area.
-Close all windows and doors, but do not lock them.
-Turn off HVAC systems.
-Move all upholstered furniture and flammable drapes/curtains away from windows and doors.
-Evacuation orders will often be swift and accurate for affected areas.
-However, if unable to evacuate, stay inside and away from outside walls.
-Close doors, but leave them unlocked in case firefighters require quick access into your area.
-Turn on battery-operated radio to get latest emergency information Close all windows and doors, but do not lock them.
-Turn off HVAC systems.
-Move all upholstered furniture and flammable drapes/curtains away from windows and doors.
-Evacuation orders will often be swift and accurate for affected areas.
-However, if unable to evacuate, stay inside and away from outside walls.
-Close doors, but leave them unlocked in case firefighters require quick access into your area.
+Shut off gas meters, pilot lights, and propane tanks.

+✓ During a Wildfire Before evacuating remove all combustibles from a minimum 5-ft perimeter of important structures including trash cans, furniture, grills, flower pots/planters, storage, flags, etc. Clear wooden decks of all objects.
 Turn on battery-operated radio to get latest emergency information If your office roof is accessible by ladder, prop it against the building so you and firefighters have access to the roof.
 Mark your position clearly with anything that may signal rescue workers to your presence inside the building.
-This could
+This could be articles of clothing or bright colored material attached to the outside of your location.
+Close non-flammable blinds or window coverings.
+Turn on all lights in the building to increase visibility in